mcps-analysts/Within-family-effect-of-ancestry-on-complex-traits-in-a-Mexican-population/README.md

 ## 7. 🧪 Statistical Power Calculation (R)

-Compute the statistical power to detect a within-family ancestry effect
+This section compute the statistical power to detect a within-family ancestry effect

 Inputs:
 - Number of sibling pairs